bosetridib/Covid_Analysis_and_Forecasting/README.md

 # Covid Forecast by Curve-Fitting with R

 This project aims to build the trend of the daily covid cases by the method of _curve fitting_.
 It is assumed that the first and third wave can be described by log-normal distribution while the second wave can be described by normal distribution.
-The project would further aim to detrend the data and build **time-series models** later on.
-The main concern of the project is to build the trend of the data so as to predict the cases in the near future.
-The older works in the project is also included.
+The project would further aim to de-trend the data and build **time-series models** later on.
+The main concern of the project is to build the trend of the data to predict the cases in the near future.
+The older works in the project is also included separately.

 ## Installation

 Nothing except R (https://www.r-project.org/) is currently required to run this project.
 Moreover, nothing except the built-in packages are required within R. The MS-Windows link to install R is https://cran.r-project.org/bin/windows/base/, and the MacOS link is https://cran.r-project.org/bin/macosx/.
 For linux one may see https://cran.r-project.org/bin/linux/, but installation from any package manager would be sufficient.

-I used RStudio IDE (https://www.rstudio.com/products/rstudio/download/#download) which can be downloaded from their official website or from any available linux package magers.
+I used RStudio IDE (https://www.rstudio.com/products/rstudio/download/#download) which can be downloaded from their official website or from any available linux package managers.

-### Warning
+### Hardware Warning

 The first three iterations to estimate the parameters may take a long time, especially if one's using a processor like C2D (which is unfortunately I am using).
 For that, the default outcomes are provided in the comments below the multilevel for-loops.
 More iterations would definitely provide better, more efficient results - but 'necessarily' requires a better processor.